Important Things to Know About IBD

-If you need to be seen right away, one of our four physicians may be able to see you the same day or within a day or two.
-All of our physicians provide care for urgent visits as well as routine visits during clinic hours.
-Our physicians work closely with your IBD doctor, who will always be in charge of your care.
+- If you need to be seen right away, one of our four physicians may be able to see you the same day or within a day or two.
+Our physicians provide care for urgent visits as well as routine visits during clinic hours and will work closely with your IBD doctor, who will always be in charge of your care.

-We encourage you and your family to become members of the Crohn’s & Colitis Foundation of America (CCFA) www.ccfa.org.
+- We encourage you and your family to become members of the Crohn's & Colitis Foundation of America (CCFA) ccfa.org.
 The CCFA is a very helpful resource for anyone living with inflammatory bowel disease.
 Your nurse or doctor can tell you more about this group.